This post may contain affiliate links. Please read my disclosure and privacy policy.

 Stir the psyllium husks, baking powder, cinnamon, baking soda, and salt into the batter until completely combined.
 Use a spatula or large spoon rather than a whisk (the batter thickens quickly and will clump on the whisk).

-The batter will seem loose, at first, but within a minute or less it will become thick (from the absorption of liquid by the psyllium husks).
+The batter will seem loose, at first, but within a minute or less it will become a thick dough (from the absorption of liquid by the psyllium husks).

 Why Transfer the Batter to a Separate Bowl?